KariiemGamal/0dSSRF/README.md

     * URL Parameter Injection (with automatic URL extraction)
     * Absolute URL
 * Customizable delay between requests to control scan speed.
+* Resumable progress.
+* Save the output and log files  in an organized manner.

 **Requirements:**